1935 Macdonald Brier

 The 1935 Macdonald Brier, the Canadian men's national curling championship, was held from March 5 to 7, 1935 at the Granite Club in Toronto, Ontario.

-After placing second in each of the last two Brier's, Team Ontario, who was skipped by Gordon M. Campbell finally won the Brier Tankard with a round robin record of 6-1.
+After placing second in each of the last two Briers, Team Ontario, skipped by Gordon M. Campbell, finally won the Brier Tankard with a round robin record of 6-1.
 This was Ontario's first ever Brier championship.

 New rules were instituted for the 1935 Brier, including a standardized weight for stones (45 pounds), sweeping being restricted between the near hog line and far tee line, and the abandonment of flipping a coin to decide hammer in extra ends.

 Teams

 The teams are listed as follows: